Dickcissel nest. Photo: Jeff Cantrell

 Gayfeather Prairie supports at least 288 native plant species with an average CC value of 4.17, including 37 conservative species.
 The regal fritillary butterfly, listed as vulnerable in Missouri, is known to occur on this prairie.
 Grassland birds known to use the prairie during the breeding season include the northern bobwhite, Henslow’s sparrow, and field sparrows, eastern bluebird, and scissor-tailed flycatcher.

 Gayfeather Prairie is cooperatively managed by MPF and MDC.
-Gayfeather Prairie is open to the public for hiking, nature viewing, and hunting.
-State hunting regulations apply.
+Gayfeather Prairie is open to the public for hiking and nature viewing.

 2019 Missouri River Bird Observatory Breeding Bird Surveys on MPF Properties (includes Gayfeather Prairie)